varnishcache/varnish-cache/doc/sphinx/phk/trialerror.rst

-But we could call it "Prototyping" if that sounded better, and now that the history-deficient dot-com generation has "invented" it, we can call it "Continous Integration".
+But we could call it "Prototyping" if that sounded better, and now that the history-deficient dot-com generation has "invented" it, we can call it "Continuous Integration".

 I don't care - it's still Trial&Error to me.